maulydev/SimpliDB/README.md

 SimpliDB can be installed from the GitHub repository using pip.
 Follow the steps below to install SimpliDB:

-1. Open a command prompt or terminal.
+1. Open a gitbash terminal (NB: This version can only be installed using _gitbash_).

 2. Run the following command to install SimpliDB directly from the GitHub repository: